emberjs/rfcs/text/0625-helper-managers.md

 - called after autotracked state has changed

 **Never**
-- called if the `isScheduledEffect` capability is disabled
+- called if the `hasScheduledEffect` capability is disabled

 #### `getDestroyable`